justapotato213/Jump-of-Fate/README.md

 ### Playing
 #### Releases
 1. [Download](https://github.com/justapotato213/Jump-of-Fate/releases/latest) the corresponding version for your computer.
-2. Unzip the file, and run the executable (JOFv1.0.0).
+2. Unzip the file, and run the executable (JOFv1.0.0 or My Project.exe, depending on OS).
 #### Building
 If you would like to build it on your computer, follow these steps:
 1. Download and install both [Unity Hub](https://unity.com/download) and Unity (version: 2021.3.21f1).